yarisvt/tyk-docs/README.md

 ## How to contribute

-We recommend to follow the below flow
+We recommend contributing in the following way:

 * Fork this repository
 * Clone the forked repository on your machine